Thomas J. Morgan: After Haymarket

-The year 1891 also saw Morgan help to organize the International Association of Machinists, a successful union which survives into the 21st century.
+Morgan was the Socialist Labor Party's nominee for Chicago mayor in 1891.
+That same year, he also helped to organize the International Association of Machinists, a successful union which survives into the 21st century.
 He served as the General Secretary of that organization in 1894 and 1895.

 In 1893, while still occupied with union affairs, Morgan left work on the railroad to study law, ultimately graduating from Chicago Law College.
 He passed the exam of the Illinois State Bar in 1895.

 Morgan was tapped as editor of the Socialist Alliance, official organ of the Socialist Trade and Labor Alliance, the trade union arm of the Socialist Labor Party, in 1896.
 He came to develop philosophical differences with SLP leaders over trade union policy, however, so he exited to join the Social Democratic Party of America in 1900.
+That year, he was the party's nominee for Cook County state's attorney.
 In the summer of 1901 that organization, headed by Eugene V. Debs and Victor L. Berger, merged with a rival political group to establish the Socialist Party of America (SPA).
 Morgan was a delegate to the founding convention of that organization in Indianapolis, Indiana.

-Morgan was a frequent candidate of the SPA, running for Chicago City Attorney in 1903, for Cook County Superior Court Judge in 1903 and 1907, and for U.S. Senate in 1909.
+Morgan was a frequent candidate of the SPA, running for Chicago city attorney in 1903, for Cook County Superior Court judge in 1903 and 1907, and for U.S. Senate in 1909.
 He also attended three of the party's conventions as an elected delegate: the Chicago conventions of 1904, 1908, and the so-called "Congress" of 1910.

 Morgan turned to journalism in 1909, editing and publishing a Socialist newspaper called The Provoker until shortly before time of his death in 1912.

 In 1910 Morgan was enlisted by veteran trade union activist "Mother" Mary Harris Jones to collect a 5-year old $250 debt from the Socialist Party's National Secretary, J. Mahlon Barnes.
 The tangled dispute over whether Barnes did or did not repay led to charges of dishonesty being preferred against Barnes before the Socialist Party, which were dismissed as "frivolous" by the governing National Executive Committee.
 Morgan and Jones persisted, however, and a special investigating committee was established to hear the charges.
 In February 1911 the committee affirmed that "the charge was indeed a most frivolous one, whose action could have no other motive except a desire to embarrass, harass, and annoy the National Secretary."